 John Blundell is the Distinguished Senior Fellow of the London-based Institute of Economic Affairs, and author of Waging The War Of Ideas and Margaret Thatcher: Portrait Of An Iron Lady.
-He is a former President of the Atlas Economic Research Foundation, the Institute for Humane Studies, and the Charles G. Koch Foundation.
+He is a former President of Atlas Network, the Institute for Humane Studies, and the Charles G. Koch Foundation.
 Between 1993 and 2009, he served as Director General and Ralph Harris Fellow of the Institute of Economic Affairs, described by Andrew Marr of the BBC as “undoubtedly the most influential think tank in modern British history.”

 Karol Boudreaux brings Omidyar Network more than a decade of experience in the international land tenure and property rights space.
 In her current role, Karol invests in Property Rights in emerging markets.
 Prior to Omidyar Network, Karol was an Africa land tenure specialist in the land tenure and property rights division of the E3 Bureau at USAID.
 Karol’s work supported individuals, organizations, and efforts to improve the land tenure and property rights of people around the world.
 Prior to USAID, Karol conducted academic research that concentrated on property and land tenure systems, natural resource management, and many varieties of entrepreneurship in sub-Saharan Africa.
 Before joining USAID, Karol was an instructor at the George Mason University School of Law.
 In addition, Karol was a senior research fellow at the Mercatus Center at GMU where she managed a research project on enterprise based solutions to poverty.
 Karol also served as a member of the working group on property rights of the commission on legal empowerment of the poor.
 Karol received a juris doctorate degree from the University of Virginia, where she concentrated on international law.
 She has a bachelor’s degree from Douglass College at Rutgers University.